arrai-innovations/reactive-helpers/docs/use/objectInstance.md

 > **retrieve**: `Function`

-Called to retrieve the current object by id from the server.
+Called to retrieve the current object by pk from the server.

 ##### update